Q: Why did the Agency issue this guidance when they did?

 Q: What should I do first?

 A: The first thing you should do is to contact CVM, and we will assist you in answering the questions you have specific to your animal.
 If you are working with a species not traditionally consumed as food, we may determine that, based on risk, FDA may exercise enforcement discretion over your GE animal.
-If not, or you are working with a species traditionally consumed as food, you will need to work through the regulatory process with the Animal Biotechnology Interdisciplinary Group.
+If not, or you are working with a species traditionally consumed as food, you will need to work through the regulatory process with the Animal Bioengineering and Cellular Therapies Team.

 Q. What do I do if I believe FDA should exercise enforcement discretion over my GE animal?

-A: You should contact the Animal Biotechnology Interdisciplinary Group, Project Manager at 240-402-0713, and work with that office in determining what kinds of data you should submit to enable the agency to determine whether it may be willing to exercise enforcement discretion over your GE animal.
+A: You should contact CVM at AskCVM@fda.hhs.gov, and ask what kinds of data you should submit to enable the agency to determine whether it may be willing to exercise enforcement discretion over your GE animal.
 The primary questions that the agency recommends you be prepared to address include whether there is anything about the rDNA construct that poses a human, animal, or environmental risk such as sequences that can cause human or animal disease either intrinsically or by recombination; whether, in the event of an environmental release, the GE animal poses any more environmental risk than its non-GE counterpart; and whether there are concerns about the disposition of GE animals that could pose public health risks.
 The agency will review the data on these issues, and then determine whether there are any other safety questions that have not been adequately addressed.
 As noted above, if we intend to exercise enforcement discretion over specific lineages of GE animals, we plan to post a statement describing that intent on our website.

 Q: What do I do if I need to establish an Investigational New Animal Drug file?

-A. First, contact the Animal Biotechnology Interdisciplinary Group at 240-402-0713 to make sure that you do need to go down the INAD/NADA path.
-To establish an INAD, you will need to send a letter to CVM containing such a request.
+A. First, contact CVM at AskCVM@fda.hhs.gov to make sure that you do need to go down the INAD/NADA path.
+To establish an INAD, you will need to submit a letter to CVM containing such a request.
 In, or attached to that letter, please provide us with some background information regarding the species of animal used, the rDNA construct being used, and the intention of the modification.
 We recommend that this information be at approximately the level of detail that would normally be required for an NIH grant application.
-These requests should be sent to

 Q: What is a sponsor?